 2. Click a point in the picture that you think should be a neutral color.
+[Use Gray Point] will appear in the white balance menu and the colors in the picture will be adjusted.
 In this example, clicking what in the actual subject was a white wall eliminates the blue color cast.
 You can sample the picture multiple times while the gray point sample tool is active.
 You can also drag the cursor over the image to use the average color value for the selected area.

-3. Click the gray point sample tool again to disable it; [Use Gray Point] will appear in the white balance menu.
-[Color Temperature] will change to [Fine Adjustment] and white balance can be fine-tuned using the slider.
+3. When [Use Gray Point] appears in the white balance menu, [Color Temperature] changes to [Fine Adjustment] and white balance can be fine-tuned using the slider.